ChooseName/learngit/readme.txt

 Git is a version system
 Git is free software
-Git is a distributed version control system
+Git is a not distributed version control system
+No